core-wg/oscore/draft-ietf-core-object-security.md

 Body: 00 47 01 02 03 04 05 06 07 08 [binary]
 ~~~~~~~~~~~

-IANA consideration: The option is registered according to BCP90
+TODO: IANA considerations --- the option is registered according to BCP90.

 # Test Vectors {#app-vectors}